Floofies/Differentia.js/CONTRIBUTING.md

 # :pencil2: Contributing
 Contributing to the project is very easy.
 Additions to the library are handled via a standard Strategy Pattern.
+Unit testing is handled with `jasmine`.

 # Testing & Building
 ### Pre-requisites